How to Become a Security Architect

 The IT field is full of differing job titles that appear to be very similar jobs.
 When you are pursuing a position as a security architect, make sure to read and understand the job description and duties so that you are assured that you are applying to the right position.
 As a security architect, you may be called upon to act as any of the following roles:

 - Enterprise Information Security Architect

 Computer security is a field that has a high demand for qualified managers, including security and network architects.
-With such high demand comes high salaries and your years of hard work and service will pay off with a median salary of $98,430 a year, according to O*NET and the job growth for the field is projected at 13 percent through 2024, which is faster than average.
+With such high demand comes high salaries and your years of hard work and service will pay off with a median salary of $101,210 a year, according to the Bureau of Labor Statistics and the job growth for the field is projected at 6 percent through 2026, which is significantly faster than average.

 Most security professionals will begin their career with a bachelor’s degree.
 While it is preferred that the degree be earned in computer science, information technology or cyber security, you can start with a degree in another field.
 However, to rise to the level of security architect, you likely need a master’s degree in cyber security or computer science with a security focus.
 You will need to be knowledgeable in the following topics:

 - Wired and wireless security

 As this is a management position you will need excellent written and verbal communication skills.
 It will be vital to know how to maintain staff morale and to inspire creative solutions and innovation.
 You will need to be comfortable taking a mentor role at times, and to work with employees who are experiencing difficulties and need help in the field.